Cesky Krumlov Food

 What are the best markets for food in Cesky Krumlov?

 The best food-oriented markets are seasonal rather than daily.
 The main options are the Easter Market, MINT Market with the Street Food Festival, craft markets on Náměstí Svornosti, and the Christmas or Advent market.
-Check dates before traveling because market hours and food stalls change by event.
+Before finalizing your itinerary, review the official Český Krumlov events calendar because market dates and food-related events vary by season.

 Do I need restaurant reservations in Cesky Krumlov?